-The Plasma Laboratory is involved in studying wave phenomena in plasmas and methods of producing laboratory plasmas.
+The Plasma Laboratory is involved in studying wave phenomena in plasmas and methods of producing and heating laboratory plasmas, particularly where they may be applied to thermonuclear fusion.
 Facilities are available for the generation and diagnosis of a variety of plasmas.
-Current studies involve theoretical and experimental investigations of microwave radiation from plasmas, echoes in plasmas, and wave propagation.
+Current studies involve theoretical and experimental investigations of microwave heating of plasmas at the lower hybrid and cyclotron frequencies, echoes in plasmas, and wave propagation.